 So what is skunk cabbage?
 Skunk cabbage is a perennial wildflower that grows in swampy, wet areas of forest lands.
 This unusual plant sprouts very early in the spring, and has an odd chemistry that creates its own heat, often melting the snow around itself as it first sprouts in the spring.

 While the first sprout, a pod-like growth, looks like something out of a science-fiction movie, the skunk cabbage is a plain-looking green plant once the leaves appear.
 You may find two common types: Eastern skunk cabbage (Symplocarpus foetidus), which is purple, and Western skunk cabbage (Lysichiton americanus), which is yellow.
-Skunk cabbage gets its name from the fact that, when the leaves are crushed or bruised, it gives off a smell of skunk or rotting meat.
+Skunk cabbage gets its name from

 Growing Skunk Cabbages in Gardens